Areas of Expertise:

 Attending Physician, Division of Oncology

-Medical Director, Stem Cell Laboratory
+Medical Director, Cell and Gene Therapy Laboratory

 Yetta Deitch Novotny Endowed Chair in Pediatric Oncology

 Novotny Professor of Pediatrics, Perelman School of Medicine at the University of Pennsylvania

 Areas of Focus

 engineered T cell and stem cell therapies